David Michineau

-David Michineau (born June 6, 1994) is a French basketball player for Napoli Basket of the Lega Basket Serie A. He was drafted by the New Orleans Pelicans in the 2016 NBA draft, with his rights being traded to the Los Angeles Clippers not too long afterwards.
+David Benoit Michineau (born June 6, 1994) is a French professional basketball player for AS Monaco of the French LNB Pro A and the EuroLeague.
+He was drafted by the New Orleans Pelicans in the 2016 NBA draft, with his rights being traded to the Los Angeles Clippers not too long afterwards.

 Professional career

-Born in the French overseas department of Guadeloupe, Michineau made his professional debut for French LNB Pro A outfit ES Chalon-Sur-Saône during the 2013-14 season.
-In the 2015-16 season, Michineau helped Chalon advance to the final of the Leaders Cup and to the Final Four of the FIBA Europe Cup.
+Born in the French overseas department of Guadeloupe, Michineau made his professional debut for French LNB Pro A outfit ES Chalon-Sur-Saône during the 2013–14 season.
+In the 2015–16 season, Michineau helped Chalon advance to the final of the Leaders Cup and to the Final Four of the FIBA Europe Cup.
 He also saw the court in 34 Pro A contests that season with per-game averages of 5.6 points, one rebound and 1.5 assists.

 On July 22, 2016, Michineau returned to France, signing with Hyères-Toulon.

 Michineau re-signed with Levallois Metropolitans on May 4, 2020.

 In the off-season 2022, he left for Italy, agreeing terms with Napoli Basket of the Lega Basket Serie A.

+On August 4, 2023, Michineau signed with Bursaspor of the Turkish Basketbol Süper Ligi (BSL).